czyys/dustforceguide/README.md

 Stock tutorials fail to mention it but you can perform a technique called downdash in Dustforce.
 It gives you significant downwards speed if you didn’t have much of it to being with.

-It doesn't require any aircharges (it’s what you use up when you dash or jump in the air), but you can't execute it while you're air dashing, the dash has to end first.
+It doesn't require any aircharges (it’s what you use up when you dash or jump in the air), but you can't execute it while you're dashing, the dash has to end first.
 The other condition for executing it is that your character can’t be rising, or to be accurate, can’t be in a state called raise (more on that in the <a href="https://github.com/czyys/dustforceguide#ledge-cancels-and-mantles">Ledge cancels and Mantles</a> section).
 This also includes hitrise occurring after you hit most enemies (more on that later as well - <a href="https://github.com/czyys/dustforceguide#hitrise">Hitrise</a>).

 When in the air simply hold ‘down’ and press ‘dash’ to perform a downdash.